Extrapool

-Extrapool is a Nijmegen based non-profit foundation and an artist-run initiative focused on experimental music, movies, avant-garde art and underground art.
+Extrapool is a Nijmegen based non-profit foundation, and an artist-run initiative focused on experimental music, movies, avant-garde art, and underground art.
 Extrapool was raised in 1991 and is funded by the city of Nijmegen.

-Extrapool organises festivals and concerts, movie nights, artist in residencies and produces publications.
+Extrapool organises festivals and concerts, movie nights, artists in residencies, and produces publications.
 Part of the organisation is also a silk screen studio, and a music studio.
 The visual workspace and music studio both run free artist in residence programs for artists and experimental musicians.
 Besides the venue and studio the foundation also has a shop with left field music, art house movies and books about subjects related to the cultural focus of the organisation.